 Fortunately, I’m not selling anything.
 This tool is free; it’s called negotiation.

-- Before I started a new job I asked if they could offer me more and they raised my starting salary almost $2,500.
-Had I just accepted their offer I would have missed out on what amounts to more than an extra mortgage payment for us.
+- Before I started a new job I asked if they could offer me more and they raised my starting salary by almost $2,500.
+Had I just accepted their offer I would have missed out on what amounts to more than an extra mortgage payment for me.

 - I’ve had fees lowered or removed from bank accounts.